Jeffrey Brian Jakucyk

 Architecture

 20 years experience at architecture firms of varying sizes.
 Focused on custom residential design, additions, remodeling, historic preservation, cabinetry design and detailing, interior finishes, and mechanical, electrical, and plumbing systems.
-Made significant contributions to the design and construction of numerous homes and commercial/civic buildings, ranging from small porches to large estates.
-Developed new documentation methods for Lutron lighting automation systems and integration.
-Worked with other innovative building system designs including motorized roller shades and screens, spray-foam insulation, and ground-source (geothermal) heat pumps.
+Carried many projects through all phases of design and construction, both collaboratively with large and small teams, or mostly unassisted.
+Made significant contributions to the design and construction of dozens more homes, additions, and commercial/civic buildings, ranging from single rooms to large estates.
+Has broad experience with innovative building system designs including Lutron lighting and home automation, high-tech HVAC systems, solar panel installations, and creative thermal envelope strategies.
+Is dedicated to thoroughness and attention to detail in all aspects of project execution, from as-built documentation to construction to final punch-list and photography.

 Information Technology

-20 years experience in Macintosh information technology.
+20 years experience in macOS information technology.
 Managed 20 workstations, two servers, OpenDirectory, workgroup administration, calendar sharing, website maintenance, tape backups, end-user support, large format black & white plotting, and color printing.

 10 years experience in Windows information technology.
-Managed 30 workstations, Server 2012 R2, Active Directory, Exchange, OneDrive/SharePoint, license/subscription management, end-user support, large format black & white plotting, and color printing.
+Managed 30 workstations, Windows Server, Active Directory, Exchange, OneDrive/SharePoint, license/subscription management, CrashPlan, end-user support, large format black & white plotting, and color printing.

 Photography

-15 years experience in digital architectural and sports photography.
-Photographed many sporting events, from high school basketball, wrestling, and swimming/diving to triathlons and bike races.
-Photographed architectural interiors and exteriors for office portfolio use and publication on the internet and in books and magazines.
+20 years experience with digital architectural and sports photography.
+Primarily focuses on action photography at Cincinnati area bicycle races.
+Photographs architectural interiors and exteriors for office portfolio use and publication on the internet and in books and magazines.

 Urban Mass Transit Research